SSBUTrainingGrounds/Tabuu-3.0/COMMANDS.md

   - Info: Gets you a random quote from someone.

 - **%ranked**
-  - Info: Pings your ranked role according to you Elo value and stores your ping for 30 Minutes.
+  - Info: Pings the ranked role and stores your ping for 30 Minutes.
 Has a 2 minute cooldown and can only be used in our ranked arena channels.
   - Aliases: rankedmm, rankedmatchmaking, rankedsingles

 - **%rankstats** `<@user: Optional>`
   - Info: Gets you the ranked stats of any optional User.
-If you dont specify a User, this will get your own stats where you can also choose to remove or add your Elo role.
+If you dont specify a User, this will get your own stats.
   - Example: `%rankedstats @ExampleUser`
   - Aliases: rankedstats